Plypy/ansible-swift-playbook/README.md

 4. Deploy it!
 Simply run `ansible-playbook -i *** site.yml`, and wait a while have a cup of coffee or tea maybe and you are done.

+5. Initialize your swift cluster, like configuring swauth.

 ### Adding New Devices Into the Cluster
 Modify the ring files and rerun `site.yml`.